 #11 Smartest Suburb in America

-Highest performing district in Sacramento area based on academics
+Highest performing district in Sacramento area based on test scores and graduation rates

-Folsom Lake College is a public community college and the 109th community college in California.
-Folsom Lake College offers over thirty different degrees and certifications.
+Folsom Lake College is the 109th community college in California.
+A part of the Los Rios Community College District, it offers more than thirty different degrees and certifications.

 Natural and synthetic sport fields

 Travels through dedicated open space corridors

 Links with American River Bike Trail which travels to downtown Sacramento

 Folsom Aquatic Center is a year-round facility offering an Olympic size lap pool, water slides.

 Folsom Lake State Park offers beaches, boat ramps and picnic areas

 Lake Natoma is known for its serene waters for mostly non-motorized craft including sailing and kayaking.